-STAKHANOV, ALEKSEY GRI-GORYEVICH (1906-77).
-Coal miner who was much extolled by the party in that his output was 12 tons of coal per shift.
-The normal output was 7.
-Stalin praised his achievement and established the Stakhanovite movement to raise Soviet industrial output.

-STAKHANOVITE.
-Member of a Soviet labor movement that strove to increase industrial production.
-Named after Aleksey Grigorevich Stakhanov (q.v.), a coal miner who in 1935 reorganized his work gang to increase its daily production seven-fold, the movement failed because quality could not be maintained.

-STALIN, JOSEPH VISSARIONO-VICH (DZHUGASHVILI) (1879-1953).
-Dictator of the USSR and leader of the World Communist movement.
-The son of a Georgian shoemaker, he was expelled from the Tbilisi Theological Seminary in 1898, as a result of his interest in the revolutionary movement.
-He then joined the Russian Social Democratic Party (q.v.), and, in 1903, its Bolshevik faction.
-Having worked in the underground movement in Transcaucasia, he was made part of the Bolshevik central committee by Lenin and Zinoviev (q.v.).
-Banished to Petrograd after the February Revolution of 1917, Stalin edited the party's newspaper, Pravda.
-Stalin served as commissar for nationalities and commissar for worker-peasant inspection (1919-23) and became a very close collaborator of Lenin.
+STAKHANOV, ALEKSEY GRIGORYEVICH (1906-1977) Coal miner who was much extolled by the party in that his work gang's output reached 102 tons of coal in a 5-hour 45-minute shift in August 1935.
+The normal output was 7 tons.
+Stalin praised his achievment and established the Stakhanovite movement to raise Soviet industrial output.
+STAKHANOVITE Member of a Soviet labor movement that strove to increase industrial production.
+Named after Aleksey Grigoryevich Stakhanov, a coal miner who in 1935 reorganized his work gang to increase its daily production; the movement failed because quality could not be maintained.
+STALIN, JOSEPH VISSARIONOVICH (DZHUGASHVILI) (1879 - 1953) Dictator of the USSR and leader of the World Communist movement.
+The son of a Georgian shoemaker, he was expelled from the Tbilisi Theological Seminary in 1898 as a result of his interest in the revolutionary movement.
+He then joined the Social Democratic Labor Party and, in 1903, its Bolshevik faction.
+Having worked in the underground movement in Transcaucasia, he was made part of the Bolshevik central committee by Lenin and Zinoviev.
+Residing in Petrograd after the February Revolution of 1917, Stalin edited the party's newspaper, Pravda.
+Stalin served as commissar for nationalities and commissar for worker-peasant inspection (1919-1923) and became a very close collaborator of Lenin.
 During the Civil War he served as a commissar for nationalities.
-In 1922 he was appointed secretary-general of the central committee, although Lenin, nurturing misgivings about Stalin's suitability for this position, was planning to remove him from it.
+In 1922 he was appointed secretarygeneral of the central committee, although Lenin, nurturing misgivings about Stalin's suitability for this position, was planning to remove him from it.
 Lenin's death, however, prevented this, and Stalin's political career continued unchecked.
 Together with Zinoviev and Kamenev he defeated Trotsky, and then with Bukharin and Rykov's help he defeated Zinoviev and Kamenev in the struggle for power.
-Molotov, Voroshilov, Kaganovich, Ordzhonikidze, and Kirov (q.v.) then helped him to defeat Bukharin's and Rykov's Right Opposition.
+Molotov, Voroshilov, Kaganovich, Ordzhonikidze, and Kirov then helped him defeat Bukharin's and Rykov's Right Opposition.
 From 1929 to 1934 he ruled with them, assuming the position of leader until they opposed him.
 This provided the catalyst for abandoning collective leadership and for instigating the Great Purge.
 With Stalin as official head of government in 1940 and chairman of the state defense committee, a reign of terror ensued.
-Generalissimo during the Second World War, he outwitted Churchhill and Roosevelt.
+Generalissimo during World War II, he outwitted Churchill and Roosevelt.
 He became increasingly more obsessed with problems of security.
 He was jealous, anti-Semitic, chauvinistic, and xenophobic, while demanding to be treated as a virtual demigod by all.
 He died in 1953.
+The "Personality Cult" of Stalin was officially condemned by Khrushchev at the 1956 Party Congress.
 Alliluyeva, Svetlana, Twenty Letters to a Friend, 1967.
+Bullock, Alan, Hitler and Stalin: Parallel Lives, 1991. de Jonge, Alex, Stalin and the Shaping of the Soviet Union, 1986.
 Deutscher, Isaac, Stalin: A Political Biography, 1949.
 Djilas, Milovan, Conversations with Stalin, 1962.
 Hingley, Ronald, Joseph Stalin: Man and Legend, 1974.
 McNeal, Robert H., Stalin's Works: An Annotated Bibliography, 1967.
 Souvarine, Boris, Stalin: A Critical Survey of Bolshevism, 1939.
 Trotsky, Lev, Stalin: An Appraisal of the Man and His Influence, 1941.
 Tucker, Robert C., Stalin as Revolutionary 1879-1929, 1974.
 Ulam, Adam B., Stalin, The Man and His Era, 1973.
+STALINABAD Name used for Dushanbe from 1929 to 1961.
+STALINGRAD See Volgograd.